ctestama/imageproject/README.md

 The Emerald
 ============

-Clas project for an image sharing site where users can upload and edit images.
+Class project for an image sharing site where users can upload and edit images.